- Professor Nicolas Bacon (Principal Investigator)

 Research from a City, University of London professor has helped shape government policies relating to the employment of 7.9m working age disabled people in the UK – including 3.7m people who are not currently in employment.

 The research which was published with fellow academics as part of disability@work has helped establish apprenticeships targets for disabled people, shaped government targets for disability employment, affected the Disability Confident scheme and pushed for employer mandatory reporting, revised disability employment criteria in public sector procurement and influenced a disability-inclusive government response to the Covid-19 pandemic.

 Disabled people face severe challenges in the labour market, with only 54 per cent of disabled people in the UK currently in employment compared to 82 per cent of non-disabled people.
 Studies also show that there is a 15.2 per cent disability pay gap.

-In a report titled ‘Ahead of the Arc’, Nicolas Bacon, Professor of Human Resource Management at City’s Business School (formerly Cass), warned that the government will not achieve its disability employment target until 2065 and outlined several interventions that employers must make.
+In a report titled ‘Ahead of the Arc’, Nicolas Bacon, Professor of Human Resource Management at City’s Bayes Business School, warned that the government will not achieve its disability employment target until 2065 and outlined several interventions that employers must make.

 Professor Bacon’s work showed that employers who signed up to previous government schemes to improve disability employment, were unlikely to employ a higher proportion of disabled people in their workforce.